edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 ### Logs

-To get started on diagnosing issues with Constellation, it often is helpful to collect logs from nodes, pods or other resources in the cluster.
+To get started on diagnosing issues with Constellation, it's often helpful to collect logs from nodes, pods, or other resources in the cluster.
 Most logs are available through Kubernetes' standard
 [logging interfaces](https://kubernetes.io/docs/concepts/cluster-administration/logging/).

 To debug issues occurring at boot time of the nodes, you can use the serial console interface of the CSP.